GSamuel/gsamuel.github.io/_posts/2020-08-12-follow-the-recipe.md

     var isEmpty: Boolean = true

     fun open() {
-        check(isOpen) { "Unable to open an already opened fridge" }
+        check(!isOpen) { "Unable to open an already opened fridge" }

         isOpen = true
         println("Fridge opened")
     }

     fun close() {
-        check(!isOpen) {"Unable to close an already closed fridge"}
+        check(isOpen) { "Unable to close an already closed fridge" }

         isOpen = false
         println("Fridge closed")
     }

     fun putElephantInFridge() {
-        check(!isOpen) { "Unable to put elephant in a closed fridge" }
+        check(isOpen) { "Unable to put elephant in a closed fridge" }

-        check(!isEmpty) {"Unable to put elephant in fridge because there is no room left"}
+        check(isEmpty) { "Unable to put elephant in fridge because there is no room left" }

         isEmpty = false
         println("Elephant put in fridge")
     }

     fun takeElephantFromFridge() {
-        check(!isOpen) { "Unable to take an elephant from a close fridge" }
+        check(isOpen) { "Unable to take an elephant from a close fridge" }

-        check(isEmpty) { "There is no elephant to take out of the fridge" }
+        check(!isEmpty) { "There is no elephant to take out of the fridge" }

         isEmpty = true
         println("Elephant taken from fridge")
     }
 }
 {% endhighlight kotlin %}

 [state-machine]: https://en.wikipedia.org/wiki/Finite-state_machine